My name is Marco, and I am what you could call a retired accessibility veteran. I've been retired for health reasons since January 2023.

-My name is Marco, and I work as an accessibility engineer and evangelist at Mozilla.
-I joined Mozilla on December 3rd, 2007.
+I worked as an accessibility engineer and evangelist at Mozilla.
+I joined Mozilla on December 3rd, 2007 and left there in January of 2021 to recuperate from several burnout episodes.
 Initially working from within the QA team, I transferred to the newly founded dedicated accessibility team in April of 2011.
 Before my full-time employment, I volunteered as a community member for a couple of months.

 Over the years, my responsibilities also expanded to some accessibility-specific product and release management, as well as influencing user experience decisions and helping other teams at Mozilla gain a better understanding of accessibility in general, and specific guidelines such as the Web Content Accessibility Guidelines (WCAG) 2.1.